saiteja-mst/Oracle-Certifications-2025/(1Z0-1127-25)Practice_test_ques1.md

  ☐ When there is a significant amount of labeled, task\-specific data available.

- ☐ When the model needs to be adapted to perform well in a domain it was not originally trained on.
+ ☐ When the model needs to be adapted to perform well in a domain it was not originally trained on.<br><br>

 **41\.
 A company is using a model in the OCI Generative AI service for text summarization.
 They receive a notification stating that the model has been deprecated.
 What action should the company take to ensure continuity in their application?**